unterm-cli reference

 unterm-cli theme switch <NAME> # alias: theme set

-The four built-in presets are standard, midnight, daylight, classic.
+The six built-in presets are standard, midnight, daylight, classic, notion-dark, and notion-light.

 $ unterm-cli theme list